≡ Menu

 Benefits of a No Medical Exam Life Insurance Policy for a Divorce Settlement

-A no medical exam life insurance policy can be a convenient and efficient option for those who are in the process of divorce and is why we’ll usually consider these options first.
+A no-medical exam life insurance policy can be a convenient and efficient option for those who are in the process of divorce, and that is why we’ll usually consider these options first.
 Benefits include:

 1. Quick and easy: Unlike traditional life insurance policies that require a medical exam, no medical exam policies can be obtained quickly and easily, often in just a few days.
-This can be especially important for those who are in the midst of a divorce and need life insurance coverage in place as soon as possible.
+This can be especially important for those in the midst of a divorce and need life insurance coverage as soon as possible.

-2. Compliance with divorce settlement agreement: Many simplified issue life insurance policies will meet the minimum requirements most divorce settlement agreements, having a no-medical exam policy in place can help ensure compliance with the terms of the agreement.
-This can help prevent disputes and provide a clear understanding of the financial responsibilities of each party.
+2. Compliance with divorce settlement agreement: Many simplified issue life insurance policies will meet the minimum requirements of most divorce settlement agreements.
+Having a no-medical exam policy in place can help ensure compliance with the terms of the agreement.
+This can help prevent disputes and provide a clear understanding of each party’s financial responsibilities.

-3. Convenient coverage: No medical exam policies can be obtained online or over the phone, making it easy to secure coverage from the comfort of your own home.
-This can be especially important for those who may have limited mobility or a busy schedule, or a disagreeable applicant.
+3. Convenient coverage: No-medical-exam policies can be obtained online or over the phone, making it easy to secure coverage from the comfort of your own home.
+This can be especially important for those who may have limited mobility, a busy schedule, or a disagreeable applicant.

-The good news is that we here at IBUSA understand that purchasing a life insurance policy during a divorce can feel daunting and confusing which is why we’ll do everything in our power to make the process of getting you insured as easy as possible.
+The good news is that we at IBUSA understand that purchasing a life insurance policy during a divorce can feel daunting and confusing.
+That’s why we’ll do everything in our power to make the process of getting you insured as easy as possible.
 Our team of experts will take the time to understand your unique situation and help you find a life insurance policy that meets your specific needs and budget.

 We believe that everyone deserves to have peace of mind and financial security, especially during a time of uncertainty.
 That’s why we’re committed to helping you make the right decisions for your future and providing you with the support you need as you navigate this difficult time.

-So when you’re ready to get started, just give us a call and let us show you want we can do for you!
+So when you’re ready to get started, just give us a call and let us show you what we can do for you!

 Frequently Asked Questions